Grandfather Mountain: Access

 The attraction side of the mountain, which includes the Mile High Swinging Bridge, is accessed via Grandfather Mountain Entrance Road.
 Admittance fees are charged at the main gate.
-Part or all of the attraction is sometimes closed due to frequently inclement weather in the late fall, winter, and spring.
+Part or all of the attraction is sometimes closed due to frequently inclement weather in the late fall, winter, and early spring.

 Hiking and camping are free in the "backcountry" area now designated as a state park; the required permits are available at all trail heads.
 Those intending to enter or leave the park via the attraction must still pay admittance, however.
 In years previous when the whole mountain was privately owned, hikers and campers were required to pay fees.
 Park regulations are enforced by patrolling state park rangers.
 Fire is prohibited at many of the higher elevation campsites, due to high winds.

 The 11 trails on the mountain vary in difficulty, from strolls through the woods to some of the most rugged and intense hiking found in the Eastern U.S.

 The east side trails can be accessed at Boone Fork parking area, at milepost 300 of the Blue Ridge Parkway.
 When the parkway is closed in winter, this trailhead can still be accessed via the Asutsi trail, beginning at Serenity Farm on highway 221.
 The easiest east side route to Calloway Peak is to follow Tanawha Trail to the Daniel Boone Scout trail.
 This includes two large fixed ladders that traverse rock faces.
 Alternatively, a steeper but more scenic option is the Cragway trail, which is narrower and boulder strewn, but offers excellent views of the Boone Fork bowl, or "medicine valley."